SachaPaquette/Anime/README.md

 This CLI (Command-Line Interface) application allows users watch anime episodes directly in the command line.

-### Features

-    Command-Line Episode Viewer:
-        Users can select an anime and watch any available episode directly in the command line.

 ### Dependencies

 Before trying to use this application, make sure that your computer contains the applications that follows